Neighborhoods of Alexandria, Virginia: West End

 Alexandria's West End includes areas annexed from Fairfax County in the 1950s.
 It is the most typically suburban part of Alexandria, with a street hierarchy of winding roads and cul-de-sacs.
 The section of Duke Street in the West End is known for a high-density residential area known to locals as "Landmark" due to its close proximity to nearby Landmark Mall, and for its concentration of strip and enclosed shopping malls.
 Parts of Alexandria's West End have received an influx of immigrants from Ethiopia, Eritrea, Afghanistan and Pakistan, who have settled in the areas surrounding Seminary Road west of I-395.

 The main areas of the West End all are west of Quaker Lane, a major north–south artery through the western side of Alexandria.

 Seminary Hill

 Seminary Hill is a mostly residential, single-family dwelling area near the Virginia Theological Seminary, Episcopal High School and St. Stephen's & St. Agnes School off of Seminary Road, ending in the area just west of the Inova Alexandria Hospital.

-T.C.
-Williams High School is located near the Seminary Hill neighborhood, and the school's desire to add spotlights to its football field has caused some controversy among its neighbors.
+Alexandria City High School is located near the Seminary Hill neighborhood, and the school's desire to add spotlights to its football field has caused some controversy among its neighbors.